 With web hosting, you’re basically renting space on a computer to power your website.

-When you’re just getting started with WordPress, it’s totally fine to choose cheap WordPress hosting — you can always upgrade later as your site grows.
+When you’re just getting started with WordPress, it’s totally fine to choose cheap WordPress hosting , as you can always upgrade later as your site grows.

 To get started, go to SiteGround and choose your plan — StartUp or GrowBig are both good options.
-You can use StartUp if you know you’re only building one site or GrowBig if you think you might want to launch multiple sites.
+You can use StartUp if you know you’re only building one site, or GrowBig if you think you may want to launch multiple sites.